 Home > About Our School > Departments > Science

-For the Lower Secondary students, our department uses various tools to scaffold their thinking processes.
-These include the use of a variety of thinking routines as well as C-E-R (Claim, Evidence and Reasoning) to make their thinking more visible.
-In addition, the department uses the Standards of Critical Thinking model to ensure that students understand and provide good quality answers.
+For the Lower Secondary students, thinking routines as well as C-E-R (Claim, Evidence and Reasoning) are introduced to make their thinking more visible.
+The Standards of Critical Thinking model is also weaved into the curriculum to serve as a guidepost to improve on the quality of students’ answers.

-For the Upper Secondary students, our department uses an inquiry approach to make learning more student-centric, while teachers serve as facilitators for learning.
+For the Upper Secondary students, to develop our students further, lessons incorporate the inquiry approach to make learning more student-centric.
 Students are given opportunities to learn content through data and information given, as well as experiments to develop their information processing and problem solving skills.
-Students are also exposed to a greater variety of data-based questions to challenge students’ thinking processes and test on their application of knowledge gathered.
+Students are also exposed to a greater variety of data-based questions to challenge their thinking processes and test on their application of knowledge gathered.

 With the skills acquired from the NPark’s Community in Nature (CIN) workshops, our Sec 3 CIN ambassadors curated and led the Secondary 1 students in a biodiversity educational trail during their mid-year post-exams activities.
 The biodiversity trail had objectives to promote appreciation of Singapore’s unique biodiversity and to introduce the characteristics of different vegetation types in Singapore.
 Environmental conservation was also a key message that was brought across through the activities designed by the CIN ambassadors.